Connector73/BaseCSTA/README.md

 ## Test account

 All units tests have a preconfigured test account.
 This account is limited and don't provide support for many instances.
-Please don't hesitate to ask us for additional test servers and accounts.
+Please don't hesitate to ask us for additional test servers and accounts via email: support@connector73.com.

 ## Contributing